OSGConnect/connectbook/start/data/scp.md

 # Get Help

-For assistance or questions, please email the OSG User Support team  at [support@opensciencegrid.org](mailto:support@opensciencegrid.org) or visit the [help desk and community forums](http://support.opensciencegrid.org).
+For assistance or questions, please email the OSG Research Facilitation team  at [support@opensciencegrid.org](mailto:support@opensciencegrid.org) or visit the [help desk and community forums](http://support.opensciencegrid.org).